 First of all, recall that AMEX Platinum Charge cardholders can convert Membership Rewards points to miles at a 400:250 ratio, versus 450:250 for other AMEX cardholders.

 (1) Some people will see their points pooled automatically on the back end, all convertible at the more advantageous 400:250 rate.
 If you’re in this situation, the drop down menu for “Your Points Account” will look like this.

 (2) Some people will not see their points pooled on the back end.
 Instead, they’ll have one points account for their AMEX Platinum Charge, and another points account for their AMEX Platinum Reserve/Platinum Credit Card.
 If you’re in this situation, the drop down menu for “Your Points Account” will have a “Switch Account” button to toggle between points balances.

 In this case, you can call up customer service to get your points manually combined and transferred at the more advantageous 400:250 rate.

 The points pooling concept is irrelevant for the American Express KrisFlyer cobrand cards, because miles are automatically credited to the linked KrisFlyer account with no transfer fees (plus, you can’t own more than one KrisFlyer cobrand card anyway).

 Bank of China

-Although Bank of China only has one miles card on offer, you may still end up paying multiple conversion fees.
+Here’s the hilarious thing about Bank of China.
+Even though they only have one miles card to speak of, you may still end up paying multiple conversion fees.

 That’s because back in March 2019, BOC capped the maximum number of points that can be converted in a single transaction at 10 blocks.
 This works out to 60,000 Asia Miles, or 100,000 KrisFlyer miles, and means that if you want to convert, say, 250,000 KrisFlyer miles, you’d pay $30 x 3 =$90 of conversion fees.